 Retail Food Market

 Chile has been one of Latin America’s fastest-growing economies in the last decade, enabling the country to have a modern and dynamic food retail industry.
-Retail food sales totaled $25.6 billion in 2021, a 7.6 percent increase over 2020.
-Supermarket food sales totaled $14.4 billion and represented 56.3 percent of total retail food sales in 2021.
-In 2020, the COVID-19 pandemic and intermittent quarantines increased online shopping, especially for groceries and consumer foodservice.
+Retail food sales totaled $26.8 billion in 2022, a 12 percent increase over 2021.
+Supermarket food sales totaled $14.9 billion and represented 55.5 percent of total retail food sales in 2021.
+The COVID-19 pandemic prompted increased online shopping, especially for groceries and consumer foodservice.

 Chilean supermarket chains use two systems to supply products in their stores: distribution through suppliers, where suppliers deliver products directly to each store, and centralized distribution where suppliers deliver products to a distribution center that supplies each store afterwards.